ibm-cloud-docs/vmwaresolutions/services/htkc_considerations.md

 # HyTrust KeyControl overview
 {: #htkc_considerations}

 The HyTrust KeyControl service simplifies the management of encrypted workloads.
-This service automates and simplifies the lifecycle of encryption keys, includes key storage, key distribution, key rotation, and key revocation.
+This service automates and simplifies the lifecycle of encryption keys, including key storage, key distribution, key rotation, and key revocation.
 Using FIPS 140-2 compliant encryption, enterprises can easily manage encryption keys at scale.
+{: shortdesc}

-This service is available only to instances that are running vSphere 6.5 and that are deployed in or upgraded to  V2.5 and later.
-The current HyTrust KeyControl version that is installed is 4.3.2.
+This service is available only to instances that are running VMware vSphere 6.5.
+The current HyTrust KeyControl version that is installed is 5.0.1.
 {:note}

 ## Technical specifications for HyTrust KeyControl